Variation of mixed Hodge structures and the positivity for algebraic fiber spaces

 These are the lecture notes of a mini-course given at Institut Henri Poincar\'e for the thematic term \lq\lq Complex Algebraic Geometry'' in May 2010.
 The author would like to thank the organizers Olivier Debarre, Christoph Sorger and Claire Voisin.

 This is based on my papers \cite{AF} and \cite{Reducible} with some additional new results.
 New and simple proofs are given for local freeness theorem (proved in \cite{AB} in the case of the direct image sheaf and in \cite{Kollar} and \cite{Nakayama} in the general case), and thereby the semipositivity theorem \cite{AB}.
 A decomposition theorem for higher direct images of dualizing sheaves of Koll\'ar \cite{Kollar} is extended to the sheaves of differential forms of arbitrary degrees in the case of a well prepared birational model.
-We will also prove the log versions of the results, i.e., the case where we allow horizontal boundary components.
 We note that we have to consider differential forms of all degrees in order to use to the full power of the Hodge theory.

 An algebraic fiber space is the relative version of an algebraic variety.
 A good birational model of an algebraic variety is a smooth model.
 The corresponding good model of an algebraic fiber space is a {\em weak semistable model} found by Abramovich and Karu \cite{AK}.
 A {\em well prepared model} is a birational model which satisfies the same conditions as a weak semistable model except that all the fibers are reduced.
 One can obtain a weak semistable model from a well prepared model by a finite and flat base change.